linode/terraform-provider-linode/docs/resources/image.md

 * `expiry` - Only Images created automatically (from a deleted Linode; type=automatic) will expire.

 * `vendor` - The upstream distribution vendor.
 Nil for private Images.

+* `total_size` - The total size of the image in all available regions.

+* `replications` - A list of image replications region and corresponding status.
+  * `region` - The region of an image replica.
+  * `status` - The status of an image replica.

 ## Import